 - I wanted them to have the freedom to learn and grow at their own pace and in their own way.
 Conveyor belt education doesn’t support that.

 - I didn’t want learning to become a chore.

 - I wanted to be there for them, to help them feed their hungry minds.

-I guess at that point I KNEW I wanted to homeschool.
+I guess I knew at that point that I wanted to homeschool.
 But…

-I went back in time and paid attention to my own experiences.
+So I went back in time and paid attention to my own experiences…

 For the first time, I seriously considered homeschooling.

-Well, let’s just say I never found the secret homeschool formula.
-(In reality, that’s one of the great things about homeschooling!)
-I just decided to go with my gut feeling and against all odds and social norms.
-It felt right.
+I decided to go with my gut feeling and against all odds and social norms.

 We certainly had the option to try our public school and see where it takes us, but the quality of education just didn’t seem to justify the effort.
 Private schools seemed expensive and not significantly better in the areas of concern, so they were crossed off the list.